 First, let's talk about application.
 Polymers are much easier to apply.
 Simply paint it on.
 Anyone can do it.
 Whereas wax has to be applied hot requiring an experienced conservator.
 Additionally, before applying wax, the old has to be removed and the surface cleaned.
-With Everbrite, yes, the previous wax needs to be removed and the surface cleaned just as carefully, but if you're re-coating over a polymer, no removal is necessary.
+With Everbrite, yes, any wax, grease, and dirt needs to be removed, but if you're re-coating over a polymer, no removal is necessary.

-Sure, an old polymer coating needs to be cleaned, but that's a much easier process of wiping with water and cloth.
-Furthermore, when you apply a polymer over a polymer it 'self-anneals' meaning, it bonds to the old coat automatically.
+Sure, a polymer coating needs to be cleaned, but that's a much easier process of wiping with water and cloth.
+Furthermore, when you apply a polymer over a polymer it 'self-anneals', meaning, it bonds to the old coat automatically.
 Huge plus over wax!
 By the way, unlike most paints, polymers also 'self-level', meaning that they do not streak when applied at the right temperature.

 How long wax lasts on a sculpture is purely a guess.
 Some conservators claim up to two years.
 Others say three months.
 The truth is, no one really knows.
 For outdoor sculpture, it all depends on the weather.
-And wax on one side of a sculpture may weather more than another side.
+It's so variable that wax on one side of a sculpture may weather more than the other side.
 To know just how long wax lasts, you need to test the particular sculpture which is a time-consuming and expensive process.
 I'm shaking my head, because why even do this when we know that polymer lasts longer, up to ten years!